The Netherlands mixes some of the most liberal attitudes to be found in Europe today with an orderly, structured society.

 Alternatively, there is a tradition of people attending a kind of community college or folk university, called ‘Volksuniversiteit’, mainly for conversation classes.
-These centres throughout the Netherlands may be able to offer some work – try www.Volksuniversiteit.nl.
+Post lockdown, these centres throughout the Netherlands may be able to offer some work – try www.Volksuniversiteit.nl.

 Tips for teaching English in the Netherlands:

-* choose the 150-hour TESOL Premier Plus course for Europe
+* choose the TESOL Advanced Course 150 hours for Europe

-* add the 40-hour Total Grammar course as this will come in especially useful
+* why not add the 40-hour Total Grammar course?
+This will come in especially useful for helping high level students perfect their English grammar.

 * dress for business and present a professional CV/resume